ethereum/ethereum-org-website/src/content/developers/tutorials/uniswap-v2-annotated-code/index.md

 | Trader D deposits 100 token1 and gets 109.01 token0 back |       990.990   |        1,009.090 | 1,000,000               | 0.917                    |
 | Trader E deposits 10 token0 and gets 10.079 token1 back  |     1,000.990   |          999.010 | 1,000,000               | 1.008                    |

-As you can see, as traders provide more of token0, the relative value of token1 increases, and vice versa, implementing supply and demand.
+As traders provide more of token0, the relative value of token1 increases, and vice versa, based on supply and demand.

 #### Lock   {#pair-lock}